nick-dm/nick-dm.github.io/_posts/2023-10-28-replacing-the-leaf.md

 The BMW feels bigger and the Oyster interior makes it feel bright and airy.
 The XC40 Recharge Twin has more power and is quicker but the rest isn't much different from the RWD version.
 Which makes me lean towards the iX1.

-Of course finace is the final hurdle.
+Of course finance is the final hurdle.
 Smartlease won't deal with me until my probation period at work is served.
 I thought that converting from contracting to permanent after 7 years would make things simpler and yet there are new hurdles.
 C'est la vie!

 [xc40]: https://www.volvocars.com/au/cars/xc40-electric/